You might be wondering whether Sun Oven is out of business. You might be wondering what happened to this iconic and best-of-the-best solar box oven.

 A Turning Point

-In addition, there seemed to be less public activity, marketing, or product development compared to competitors like GoSun, which pivoted toward modern camping/off-grid tech, and portable energy products
+In addition, there seemed to be less public activity and less product development compared to competitors like GoSun, which pivoted toward modern camping/off-grid tech, and portable energy products.

 My guess - and this is informed speculation, not an official statement - is that Sun Ovens was caught in an awkward middle: